 Traditional data providers have enjoyed monopolies on this data for decades, making financial data APIs expensive or limiting access.
 This article shows how Intrinio is changing things.
 Keep reading for examples of the data types Intrinio offers, how they can be accessed, and how much they cost.

 This article shows how to get started if you are not familiar with Intrinio.
-You can create a free account and start accessing data feeds right away such as: US Fundamentals and Stock Prices and US Global & Economic data feeds.
+You can create a free account and start accessing data feeds right away such as: US Fundamentals and Stock Prices and US Global & Economic data feeds with a free trial or subscription.

 Intrinio provides many different data feeds and applications in its Fintech marketplace and this blog explains how to use three of those apps to analyze stocks using the US Fundamentals and Stock Prices.
 Intrinio makes it possible to screen for stocks based on set parameters, quickly run a DCF on those companies, and then dig into the details for those that look under valued- all for a portion of the price the other guys charge.
 This article will show you how.